 Final Updates (*Please do not complete until we reach the Improve Phase*): How has the idea evolved or responded to your user research during the Beneficiary Feedback Phase and any further insights provided if you participated in the Expert Feedback Phase?
 (1000 characters)

-Our team was impressed by the results of the 2017 BridgeBuilder cohort; a process we watched closely.
-During this phase, our team evolved our idea by working through the steps necessary to initiate it in Gert Town.
-The new feedback we received from those that would benefit from our project fit with other input garnered from our neighbors.
-Surveying we did via social media outlets mirrored feedback we were getting from in person interactions in Gert Town.
-Not only were people overwhelmingly encouraging expressing escalating need, but they offered suggestions that confirmed our thinking about possible approaches.
+Our team watched the 2017 BridgeBuilder cohort closely & was impressed by the results.
+During both the Beneficiary phases, our team evolved our idea by working through the steps necessary to launch it in Gert Town.
+The new feedback we received from those that would benefit from our project fit with that garnered from our neighbors, and the results of surveys conducted via social media mirrored feedback we gained from in-person interactions in Gert Town.
+People overwhelmingly were positive, expressing escalating need for this project and offering suggestions that confirmed our thinking about possible approaches.

-We are looking forward to expert feedback as we consider ways to map out a plan to ensure our dialogue phase transfers into magnified service delivery; identification/closure of service gaps; a framework to ensure impact sustainability all aimed at increasing the empowerment of Gert Town neighbors to advocate for themselves and their families.
+Expert Feedback helped us think through our strategies to ensure our interracial dialogue phase is able to transfer into magnified service delivery; identification/closure of service gaps, and a framework to ensure the sustainability of this program’s impact to help Gert Town neighbors advocate for themselves and their families.

 The Gert Town neighborhood of New Orleans, LA, suffers from significant social injustices as a result of centuries of systemic racism and the more recent trauma of Hurricane Katrina.
 More than 12 years after the storm, Gert Town still struggles to recover.
 Housing, businesses, services and community centers like churches remain shuttered, discouraging investment and community growth, and increasing the opportunity for violence and continued generational poverty.